HenrikBengtsson/matrixStats/revdep/problems.md

     The Title field is just the package name: provide a real title.

     This build time stamp is over a month old.
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is 1024.6Mb
-      sub-directories of 1Mb or more:
-        doc  1024.1Mb
-    ```

 # DelayedArray